opendaylight/docs/docs/getting-started-guide/project-specific-guides/tsdr.rst

 #.
 Installing Cassandra server, and
 #.
 Installing TSDR Cassandra Data Store features from ODL Karaf console.

-In Beryllium, we only support Cassadra single node running together on the same machine as OpenDaylight.
+In this release, we only support Cassadra single node running together on the same machine as OpenDaylight.
 Therefore, follow these steps to download and install Cassandra server onto the same machine as where OpenDaylight is running:

 #.
 Install Cassandra (latest stable version) by downloading the zip file and untar the tar ball to cassandra/ directory on the testing machine::